.png/:/rs=w:600,cg:true,m)

 Kelly is a widely respected, award-winning political and government powerhouse who has successfully worked at various levels of state government and helped manage several competitive statewide campaigns for three governors and a United States Senator.

-Kelly understands the intricacies and workings of state government better than anyone.
-She served 12 years as deputy chief of staff to Governor Jay Inslee, the longest anyone has served in that role.
-As a member of his executive team, Kelly helped oversee the operations, issues, and personnel matters of over 50 state agencies and 300 boards and commissions.
-She helped lead Washington state government through complex change, rapid growth, recessions, natural disasters and the COVID-19 pandemic, among other issues.
+Kelly spent 12 years as deputy chief of staff to Governor Jay Inslee, the longest anyone has served in that role.
+As a member of his executive team, Kelly helped guide Washington through complex change, rapid growth, recessions, natural disasters and the COVID-19 pandemic, while advancing one of the most ambitious state policy agendas in the country.
+She is widely known for her ability to align public policy, people, and process to deliver meaningful, measurable results.

-In her spare time, you’ll find Kelly spending quality time and laughing with family and friends, tending her garden and traveling the world.
+Outside of work, Kelly enjoys spending quality time and laughing with family and friends, tending her garden and traveling the world.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.